 Each student shall have to choose a relevant topic of the subject, explore literature and prepare a write-up.
-They shall have to submit the write-up (term paper) and give a Seminar presentation on their findings, by end of October 2011.
-Some possible topics for term paper are-
+They shall have to submit the write-up (term paper) and give a Seminar presentation on their findings, by end of October 2012.